michael-thede/odin-recipes/README.md

 Credit to Bethany Cramer at asimplepalate.com/blog/lasagna-bolognese-with-ricotta/ for providing the recipe for the lasagna.

-Credit to my friends for providing me with personal recipes that they have, including the Monkey Bread and Butter Milk Pie.
+Credit to my friends for providing me with personal recipes that they have, including the Monkey Bread and Buttermilk Pie.